julienetie/wavefront/CONTRIBUTING.md

 - Rebased to keep up to date
 - Squashed and merged into main when finished

-Release branches are merged if necessary, but never deleted.

 There are 3 types of branches:
 - feat: Feature branch
 - fix: Bugfix
 - release: Trailing release branch

 Branches should not be deleted until the feature or fix is known to be stable.
+Release branches are not deleted.

 ### Tags
 Release tags follow [semver](https://semver.org/) versioning.